 The Port of New Haven continues to be the busiest port in Connecticut and of the New England ports is second only to Boston in volume of cargo handled annually.
-The 2019 report by the US Army Corps of Engineers which ranked the top 150 US ports by cargo volume placed New Haven at 52.
-In addition to the waterborne cargo, the port has experienced an increase in rail moves to and from the port.
-2020 also saw a significant investment in rail infrastructure with the construction of a six-rail car transloading facility at the Safety-Kleen Terminal on Forbes Avenue.
+The Waterborne Commerce of the United States 2020 report by the US Army Corps of Engineers Institute of Water Resources ranked New Haven 58th based on tonnage.
 There are also proposals to expand rail infrastructure at both Gateway and New Haven Terminal.
-To that end, NHPA served as sponsor for the federal CRISI Transportation grant and Maritime Infrastructure grant which would have provided funding for Gateway Terminal to increase rail within the port.
+To that end, NHPA again served as sponsor for the federal Maritime Infrastructure grant which would have provided funding for Gateway Terminal to increase rail within the port.
 Federal and state grant opportunities will continue to be pursued for infrastructure development.

 Operating revenue is derived from license fees paid by terminals for the use of approximately 12 acres of land located in the port district and used for the storage of break bulk cargo transiting the port.
 This land, formerly known as East Shore Parkway ("ESP"), consists of three parcels.
 Parcels 1, 2 and 3.
 Parcels 1 and 2 have been divided to create Lease Parcels A, B, C, D & E. All five are currently licensed as follows: Gateway Terminal has licenses for Parcels A & B and D & E and Parcel C is licensed to New Haven Terminal and sub-licensed to Harbor Terminal.

-Parcel 3 is the subject of long-standing and yet resolved dispute between the Connecticut Department of Transportation ("CONNDOT") and NHPA.
+Parcel 3 is the subject of long-standing and yet unresolved dispute between the Connecticut Department of Transportation ("CONNDOT") and NHPA.
 Since 2006, under the terms of construction easement, this parcel has been used as a Waste Stockpile Area to dewater and store dredge spoils originally associated with the Harbor Crossing project.
 That easement was to terminate with the closeout of the Harbor Crossing project, March 31, 2017.
 However, in February 2019 CONNDOT proceeded to take Parcel 3 by eminent domain; followed in 2020 by the passage of a Conveyance Bill by the State Legislature that required CONNDOT to sell Parcel 3 to the Port Authority for the amount determined by CONNDOT to be just compensation.
 CONNDOT deposited those funds in Superior Court, where they remain pending the results of current negotiations with CONNDOT.
-These negotiations include disposition of four additional parcels within the port district that were acquired by CONNDOT for the Harbor Crossing project and that had been considered for purchase by the Connecticut Port Authority ("CPA).
+These negotiations include disposition of four additional parcels within the port district that were acquired by CONNDOT for the Harbor Crossing project and that had been considered for purchase by the Connecticut Port Authority ("CPA").
 CPA is no longer interested in acquiring these parcels but do, however, want to ensure that the parcels continued use be in support of maritime activity.
-New Haven Port Authority, with CPA, have been attempting to negotiate a path forward that would permit New Haven Port Authority to receive a grant from CPA in the amount of \$751,000 to purchase said parcels directly from CONNDOT.
-There is an additional parcel being considered for acquisition by the New Haven Port Authority and we are awaiting the results of environmental testing on that property.
+New Haven Port Authority has been attempting to negotiate a path forward that would permit New Haven Port Authority to receive a grant from CPA in the amount of \$751,000 to purchase said parcels directly from CONNDOT.